 Market Overview

-The Denver Metro housing market shows resilience, with the median sale price reaching $587,136 based on the 99 ZIP codes tracked below.
-This figure reflects a modest increase of 1.2% from the previous month, indicating a stable market despite fluctuations in demand.
-The median days on market (DOM) for homes sold in this period is 37 days, which represents a significant 10.2% decrease, suggesting that properties are moving more quickly off the market.
-However, the total number of new listings has sharply declined to 2,158, a staggering 57.1% drop, highlighting a tightening inventory situation that is likely to influence future price trends.
+The Denver Metro housing market shows resilience, with the median sale price reaching $595,666, based on the 99 ZIP codes tracked below.
+This figure represents a slight decline of 0.1% from the previous month, indicating a stabilization in prices after a period of volatility.
+The median days on market (DOM) for homes sold in the area is currently 36 days, reflecting a 4.8% increase compared to the previous month, suggesting that homes are taking slightly longer to sell.
+Despite the slight dip in prices, the market remains active, with a total of 20,683 homes available for sale.

 Key metrics at a glance